 Buildings specifically designed for seniors, families, veterans, workers and tenants with special needs are among the developments in HDP’s real estate portfolio.

-HDP is staffed by SDHC employees, including the Vice President of Development, with offices in Downtown San Diego.
+HDP is staffed by SDHC employees, including the Senior Vice President of Development, with offices in Downtown San Diego.
 HDP is governed by a five-member board, including the President & CEO of SDHC and two members of the SDHC Board of Commissioners.

 Two additional at-large board members are appointed by the SDHC Board of Commissioners to two-year terms.

 HDP Board meetings are open to the public.

 Since its inception, HDP has developed more than 1,700 apartments, townhomes and single-room occupancy units, including over 750 that are wholly owned by HDP and over 640 through partnerships.

 HDP will grow its portfolio of rental housing to serve San Diego’s diverse affordable housing needs by forging strategic partnerships with housing advocates in the community and actively supporting policies and initiatives that promote affordable housing.

 The mission of Housing Development Partners of San Diego is